dfinity/portal/docs/developer-docs/integrations/sns/managing/making-proposals.md

 ### `TransferSnsTreasuryFunds`

 The SNS DAO has control over a treasury from which funds can be sent to other accounts by `TransferSnsTreasuryFunds` proposals.

-To do so, one has to define the following arguments.
+This is a ["critical" proposal type](#criticalproposals), which means it is subject to higher voting thresholds before it is accepted.

 #### Relevant type signatures